 Vermeer was even known to reconfigure his paintings part-way through, changing the angle of a certain body part, which has the added effect of simulating movement.
 His use of light, particularly glancing sunlight, also helps to capture a vibrant energy.

-3. Vermeer’s use of colour was particularly effective in creating vivid paintings
+3. Vermeer’s use of color was particularly effective in creating vivid paintings

-Vermeer utilised the entire colour spectrum in his paintings.
-The earthy hues of ochre and umber are offset by the rich and bold tone of lapis lazuli, the artist’s favoured pigment.
-He used the expensive colour lavishly and to great effect, as displayed in The Girl with the Wine Glass.
+Vermeer utilized the entire color spectrum in his paintings.
+The earthy hues of ochre and umber are offset by the rich and bold tone of lapis lazuli, the artist’s favored pigment.
+He used the expensive color lavishly and to great effect, as displayed in The Girl with the Wine Glass.